 Last, if you have sustained injuries, we urge you to reach out to a personal injury lawyer for assistance.
 They can help investigate what happened, inform you of your legal rights, and help determine who you can file a claim with.
 Having a skilled lawyer on your side can make you feel like you’ve regained some power in this situation.

 It’s free to speak with a lawyer from our team about your hit-and-run-accident.
 We have offices in Tacoma and Olympia and can assist no matter where you live in Washington State.
 Feel free to call us or fill out the short form on our homepage.
-We’d be happy to speak with you about your options.
+We understand that every collision is different – and you may have unique options available to you given your circumstances.
+Please, don’t hesitate to reach out.
+We’d love to answer any questions you have about what happened.